ample/netlify-plugin-redirects/README.md

 ## Why?

 Netlify's `_redirects` file does not support environment variables or context.
-With this build, you can specify environmentally specific redirect rules in a CSV file and then dynamically write those rules to `_redirects` during the build.
+With this build, you can specify environmentally specific redirect rules in a CSV file and then dynamically write those rules to `_redirects` before your site is deployed.

 ## Setup